• Skip to secondary menu

 Puppets can be used to tall a story alongside a book or you can just retell the story without the book using puppets.
 If you’re really brave, you can just make a story up.
 Just bear in mind that some children are nervous of puppets so it’s worth checking with parents first.

-So those are my top circle time activities for toddlers which can be used at toddler groups, library rhyme times or in nurseries.
-You might also want to check out my other suggestions for toddler group activities.
+So those are my tips for circle time activities for 2-3 year olds which can be used at toddler groups, library rhyme times, at home, by childminders or in nurseries.
+You might also want to check out my other suggestions for toddler group activities and advice on setting up a toddler group.

 Enjoyed this post?
 Why not pin it for later!